Pillar Page Examples: Two Real Topic Clusters

 1. Prioritize Action: I use the Content Priorities tab.
 InLinks ranks required pages from P1 (Highest Priority) to P5.
 I focus my resources on the P1 tasks first.

-Content Priority Ranking P1 to P5 in Inlinks
+content priority ranking P1 to P5 in InLinks

 Content Priority Ranking